yongjun21/loess/README.md

 # loess

-JavaScript implementation of the Locally-Weighted Regression C package by Cleveland, Grosse and Shyu (1992)
+JavaScript implementation of the Locally-Weighted Regression package originally written in C by Cleveland, Grosse and Shyu (1992)

+## Getting started

 First install the package:
 ```